Central Texas father fights for life after being shot while taking out trash

 “I was maybe two seconds behind him,” she said.
 “I heard a pop, it didn’t even occur to me that it was a gunshot.”

-Anderson says they don’t even know the shooter, calling it a random act of violence.
+Anderson says they don’t even know the shooter and calls it a random act of violence.

 Waco Police Department officials say they later found the suspect, Aaron Ruffin, at a separate address and arrested him.